Below is a list of cooperative projects and their key stakeholders.

 Learning Management System / Online Learning

 CNSWJO has a contract with ELMO on behalf of its member councils for a Learning Management System.
-The contract has been in place since 2017 and was recently renewed for another three years.
+The contract has been in place since 2017 and was recently renewed until August 2023.

 Each ELMO platform is managed individually by each Council and across the region, there are a total of 2,282 users on the ELMO platform.
 These users have access to over 300 courses that are currently available in the ELMO course library and Councils can build and upload their own modules onto the ELMO platform as well.